What is Advocacy?

 One-to-one advocacy can be:

 - Short-term, ‘issue – based’ advocacy.
 In general it means that advocacy is offered to address a particular issue or situation.
 It is not intended to be ongoing but will exist for the time it takes to resolve the issue.

-- Crisis advocacy – this is about providing advocacy support as soon as possible to deal with an urgent situation.
-For example someone experiencing mental distress has a problem with housing which left unresolved may result in them becoming homeless.
+- Community advocacy – this is about providing advocacy support as soon as possible to deal with an urgent situation.
+For example, someone experiencing mental distress has a problem with housing which left unresolved may result in them becoming homeless.

 Certain people have a legal right to advocacy under the Mental Health Act, Mental Capacity Act and the Care Act.
 This is intended to provide extra safeguards for some of the most vulnerable people in society.